craigbarnes/dte/README.md

     make && sudo make install

+The `make install` command installs the `dte` binary, man pages and shell completion scripts for bash/zsh/fish.
+If you're installing to a desktop machine and would also like a [desktop entry] launcher, [`make install-full`] can be used instead.

 If you're using macOS, it may be necessary to install a more recent version of GNU Make (e.g. with [`brew`]) and then use `gmake` in place of `make`.
 For example: